-200. COMMERCIAL LAW
+201. COMMERCIAL LAW

 Four hours.
 Materials to be announced.
-Professor Hogan.
+Professor Hogan (fall term); Professor Penney (spring term).

 The law governing commercial transactions in its present modified state in the Uniform Laws including the Uniform Commercial Code.
 Attention is given to the sales of goods, negotiable instruments, and bank collections.